 You will meet in a small supervised group on a weekly basis throughout the first two years.
 In this group you will present detailed sessions of your work with your psychotherapy patient.
 The focus is on developing the basic clinical skills of psychotherapy – maintaining the setting, understanding transference and countertransference, formulating interpretations, risk assessment and management, and appropriate record keeping.

-Please note, you will be seeing your patient on placement in an NHS or equivalent setting that is approved by the Course Lead.
+Please note: you will be seeing your patient on a placement you identify in an NHS or equivalent setting that is approved by the Course Lead.
 Guidance can be given in Leeds by the Course Lead to identify a suitable placement but students will need to secure a placement in order to progress on the programme.

 You will participate in a group with a clinical seminar leader where you will present your psychotherapy patient.
 The aim of this group is to reinforce the clinical skills learned in the supervision group and to link the clinical material with theoretical ideas and to introduce the idea of clinical formulation.